-Install Curved Deck Floor.
+Step 7 – Install Curved Deck Floor

 With your deck floor installed, you might feel like you’re about done with the project.
 And you’re very close, but not quite done.
 Before staining and sealing the deck, you’re going to want to add your final finishing touches – including adding wood trim around any posts and also trimming the side of your deck.
 This article will show you some simple ways to trim like a professional.
 You’re going to love the finished results.
 There are a couple of ways you can achieve this finish and it will create a polished and professional look to your DIY redwood deck.

-Stain & Seal the Deck.
+Step 9 – Stain & Seal the Deck

 A beautiful redwood deck is something to behold, to be sure.
-This type of wood – and most fresh woods, in fact – is beautiful raw.
+This type of wood – and most fresh woods, in fact – is beautifully raw.
 Unfortunately, that new look will only last so long.
 Sooner rather than later, your gorgeous redwood will begin to grey and age, and much of your hard work will be undone if not treated.
 This article will show you the best redwood deck staining product and how to apply it (in one step!) for a gorgeous, lasting finish.
 Of course, you’ll need to restain every couple of years for optimum wood preservation and function.
 But this process can be done in a few short hours, with results that last years.